Seren-Hughes/modmixx/README.md

 ## Themes, Epics, and User Stories
-The project was organized into themes, epics, and user stories to ensure a user-centered approach to development.
+The project was organised into themes, epics, and user stories to ensure a user-centered approach to development.
 Each theme represents a key area of focus, with epics breaking down larger goals into manageable user stories.

 ## **Theme 1: Onboarding & Identity**